in-hub/incore-docs/InCore.Database/MySQLDatabase.rst

 Description
 ***********

-The MySQLDatabase object is used to connect to MySQL Server.
+The MySQLDatabase object can be used to connect to a MySQL database server.

 :**› Inherits**: :ref:`NetworkDatabase <object_NetworkDatabase>`